IBM/Blockchain_for_TelcoRoaming/README.md

 There are four scenarions covered :

 1. Roaming Subscriber Identification
        A subscriber moves to a new location out of home network.
-Is disvovered by `Roaming Partner`. `discovery` trasaction is executed.
+Is discovered by `Roaming Partner`. `discovery` transaction is executed.
        `Roaming Partner` authenticates Roaming Subscriber as a visitor from Home Operator. `authentication` transaction is executed.
        `Home Operator` register Roaming Subscriber accordingly. `updaterate` transaction is executed.
 2. Roaming Subscriber Billing
-     Now that authorized, Roaming Subscriber uses Roaming Partner network to initiate a call. `callout` and `callend` trasactions are executed.
+     Now that authorized, Roaming Subscriber uses Roaming Partner network to initiate a call. `callout` and `callend` transactions are executed.
-     The charges for network usage are instantaneously recorded between Home Operator and Roaming Partner based on their agreement. `callpay` trasaction is executed.
+     The charges for network usage are instantaneously recorded between Home Operator and Roaming Partner based on their agreement. `callpay` transaction is executed.
 3. Fraud Identification
     Addition of a Fraudulent Subscriber is simulated. `addUser` transaction is executed.
-    Fraudulent Subscriber tries to registed to access the Home Operator network using the same MSISDN of an existing user Authentication step identifies the subscriber and prevent the fraud. `authentication` transaction is executed.
+    Fraudulent Subscriber tries to registered to access the Home Operator network using the same MSISDN of an existing user Authentication step identifies the subscriber and prevent the fraud. `authentication` transaction is executed.
 4. Overage Management
     A roaming subscriber intiates a call/
-    Smart contract recognizes that subscriber is potentially reaching overage threshold. `callout` trasaction is executed.
+    Smart contract recognizes that subscriber is potentially reaching overage threshold. `callout` transaction is executed.
-    Operator notifies the Overage Subscriber of the potential tariff change.`overagecheck` trasaction is executed.
+    Operator notifies the Overage Subscriber of the potential tariff change. `overagecheck` transaction is executed.